Skip to content

 Bottom Line

 Treating all tenants equally and fairly is key to running a successful investment property in California.
-If you are not well-versed in your legal obligations as a housing provider, IPM Property Management can help.
+If you are not well-versed in your legal obligations as housing providers, IPM Property Management can help.
 We can help make ownership of your Chico rental property stress-free and profitable.

 Leave a Comment